 163. CONTEMPORARY THEOLOGY.
 Present-day trends in theology are studied and evaluated.
 These trends are approached on the basis of the specific schools of theological thought, such as neo-orthodoxy, neo-liberalism, etc. The historical backgrounds are presented which set the stage for the present scene.
 Leading theologians are studied as well.
 The method of study includes lectures, examinations, and reading reports based upon current theological journals.
+May be credited in either the department of Systematic Theology or the department of Historical Theology.
 Elective, two hours, fall semester, even-numbered years.
-Professor Howe.
+Professor Witner.

 164. THEOLOGY OF CRISIS.
 The theological and philosophical positions of Barth and Brunner are studied and compared to Reformed theology.
 The pertinent literature is examined and conclusions reached regarding the essential theological position of Crisis Theology.
 Method of study includes lectures, examinations, and reports.
 Prerequisite, at least one year of seminary study.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Howe.
+Professor Johnson.

 165. THEOLOGY OF JOHN CALVIN.
 A study of the theology of John Calvin as revealed in his work.
 Institutes of the Christian Religion, 1936, American edition of the translation by John Allen, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, are used as source material.
 Of principal importance is the study of the influence of John Calvin upon Protestant theology.
-Method of study includes lectures, oral reports, class discussions, and a paper on some aspect of the subject.
+Method of study includes lectures, oral reports, class discussions and a paper on some aspect of the subject.
+May be credited in either the department of Systematic Theology or the department of Historical Theology.
 Elective, two hours, spring semester, even-numbered years.
 Professor Witmer.